Generating synthetic data for neural operators: Introduction

-{\bf Our approach.} Our approach is conceptually simple: suppose we want to train a neural network to learn solutions to a parameterized class of PDE problems of the form \eqref{1.1}, which is a form where we know in theory that the solution for any value of the parameter belongs to a Sobolev space which has an explicit orthonormal basis of eigenfunctions and associated eigenvalues.
-We can generate a large number of synthetic training functions $\{u_{a_j}^{k}\}_{j,k}$ in the space as random linear combinations of the first $M$ eigenfunctions, scaled by the corresponding eigenvalues.
+{\bf Our approach.} Our approach is conceptually simple: suppose we want to train a neural network to learn solutions to a parameterized class of PDE problems of the form \eqref{1.1}.
+If we know that the solution for any value of the parameter belongs to a Sobolev space which has an explicit orthonormal basis of eigenfunctions and associated eigenvalues, we can generate a large number of synthetic training functions $\{u_{a_j}^{k}\}_{j,k}$ in the space as random linear combinations of the first so many eigenfunctions, scaled by the corresponding eigenvalues (see Section \ref{data_gen} for more details).
 We can efficiently generate corresponding right-hand side functions $f_{a_j}^k$ by computing derivatives, $-L_{a_j} u_{a_j}^k = f_{a_j}^k$.
 We then use training data $(f_{a_j}^k, a_j, u_{a_j}^k)_{j=1}^N$ to train a neural operator to learn the class of PDEs.